JAMSplayer/jams-app/README.md

 git clone git@github.com:JAMSplayer/safe.git
 ```

 Edit `src-tauri/Cargo.toml` and provide path to *safe* lib in `[dependencies]` section.
 Please, do not commit this change back to the repo.
+Refer to *safe*'s documentation on what are the further prerequisites.

 ### Frontend